 Lower-end models can be set to automatically clean once a week and provide you less control over the timing of the cleaning.

 Which robotic pool cleaner is right for you?

-Which robotic pool cleaner is right for you?r buy, no matter what the price was.
+If you don’t like how you’re robotic pool cleaner performs, you didn’t get a good value on your buy, no matter what the price was.

 Instead, it’s a fine idea to focus on what kind of cleaning job you want your robotic pool cleaner to be capable of doing.